Azure/missionlz/src/bicep/add-ons/Imaging/README.md

 ### Azure Resource Provider Feature for Encryption At Host

-This solution adheres to Zero Trust which dictates that all virtual machine disks must be encrypted.
+To adhere to zero trust principles, the virtual machine disks deployed in this solution must be encrypted.
 The encryption at host feature enables disk encryption on virtual machine temp and cache disks.
 To use this feature, a resource provider feature must enabled on your Azure subscription.
 Use the following PowerShell script to enable the feature:

 ```powershell
 Register-AzProviderFeature -FeatureName "EncryptionAtHost" -ProviderNamespace "Microsoft.Compute"
 ```

-### Required Permissions
+### Permissions

-Permissions:
 Ensure the principal deploying the solution has "Owner" and "Key Vault Administrator" roles assigned on the target Azure subscription.
-This solution deploys role assignments at various scopes so the principal deploying this solution will need to be an Owner at the subscription scope for a successful deployment.
-It also deploys a key and secrets in a key vault to enhance security.
-A custom role may be used to reduce the scope of permisions required if your organization wants to use something other than they built in roles.
+This solution deploys role assignments at various scopes and a key vault with a key and secrets to enhance security.
+A custom role may be used to reduce the scope of permisions required if your organization wants to use something other than the built in roles.

 [Creating a custom role](https://learn.microsoft.com/en-us/azure/role-based-access-control/custom-roles)